 Now, we’re proud to announce a new effort aimed at boosting the skills of Federation professionals working directly with people in their 20s and 30s.

-To learn more about the fellowship, please contact Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.
+To learn more about the Fellowship, read the Program Overview and contact Eva Stern, Director, Next Gen Engagement, or Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.

 Learn more about the Federation professionals that make up the First Cohort.

 Back row, left to right: Dr. Hal Lewis, Clare Goldwater, Lauren Taube (Memphis), Ellie Solimani Adelman (Dallas), Lindsay Hirsch (Palm Beach, FL), Liana Konhauzer (South Palm Beach, FL), Lauren Berger (Milwaukee), Sally Preminger (Chicago), Lisa Robbins (Tampa), Maya Cohen (Toronto), Gitana Mirochnik (Rochester), Carolyn Cohen (New York), Rabbi David Kessel